Sineme01/House-Rate-Predictor/README.md

 # Institute : Indian Institute Of Technology Patna.

-# Topic: -

-# House Rate Prediction
+# Topic: House Rate Prediction

 Dataset is taken from Kaggle.

 # Description: -
-This is a notebook for visualization of various features upon which the selling price of a house depends and for predicting the selling price of  a house.
+The aim of the project is to visualize the dependence of the selling price of houses on various features and predict the selling price of houses.
+Two files, train, and test are provided and the price of the test data is to be estimated.

+The Algorithms used for prediction: -

+1. Gradient Boosting Regression.
+2. Random Forest Regression.
+3. Linear Regression.
+4. TheilSen Regressor.
+5. RANSAC Regressor.
+6. Lasso Regression.
+7. Decision Tree.
+8. Support Vector Regression.
+9. Catboost Regression.